 An important measure of whether you qualify for a Chapter 7 bankruptcy is based on what’s called the means test.
 There are two main parts of the means test.

 The first part to measure qualification uses the bankruptcy form that compares your average monthly income and compares it to a set median income based on household size and income limit.

-You can take the calculator below to estimate whether you qualify based on the most recent means testing data for California for cases filed on or after May 15, 2021 Before you take the calculator, you may want to get a sense of your average income for the last 6 months.
-You can use this average income calculator to help you estimate your average monthly gross income for the past 6 months.
+You can take the calculator below to estimate whether you qualify based on the most recent means testing data for cases filed on or after May 15, 2021 Before you take the calculator, you may want to get a sense of your average income for the last 6 months.
+You can use this average income calculator to help you estimate your average monthly gross income for the past 6 months that can be included in the calculator below.

 Once you take the calculator, you will get the results that show a Chapter 7 bankruptcy qualification estimate like the one below.
 If you are below the median, you may have a good chance to qualify for a Chapter 7 bankruptcy.
 If you don't, let's cover that next.

 Not necessarily.
 There are chances that you could still qualify for a Chapter 7 bankruptcy even if your income is greater than then the state's median income for means-testing.

 What's next?
-There's part 2 of the means test that uses this bankruptcy form.
+There's part 2 of the means test that uses another bankruptcy form.
 We just built an above-median Chapter 7 bankruptcy calculator to help you estimate whether you qualify even if you are above the median.
-Send us a message if you're interested to try the calculator.

 Let's say the calculator estimates that you may qualify for a Chapter 7 bankruptcy.
 Well, you may be thinking of how you can afford a Chapter 7 bankruptcy if you can't afford your current monthly obligations.